 Trying to decide whether or not living in The Philippines is the right choice for you?
 I love this country but there are many facets of life that can drive an expat crazy.
 That’s why many foreigners who come here only last a couple of years.
-Use this list of pros & cons to help you determine if moving to The Philippines is the right decision for you.
+You can use this list of pros & cons to help you determine if moving to The Philippines is the right decision or not.

 The Pros & Cons of living in The Philippines include:

-Here is a cost of living estimate for a single person living outside of Manila for one month:
+Here is a cost of living estimate for a single person living in a provincial area for one month: